 To make cake:

 Preparation: Heat oven to 350 degrees F. Line bottom of two 8x2 inch round cake pans with parchment paper.
 Lightly cover each pan with bake spray; set aside.

 In a stand mixer bowl, fitted with the whisk attachment add in eggs and sugar, beat for about 5 minutes or until mixture is pale and thick and ribbons forms on itself when whisk attachment is lifted.

 In another large bowl add in flour, baking soda, baking powder, and salt; mix to combine.
-In a medium bowl add in the olive oil, lemon peel, lemon juice, and buttermilk; mix to combine.
+In a medium bowl add in the olive oil, orange zest, orange juice, and buttermilk; mix to combine.